kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 - Page 149 is not missing in Geneva PDF (The note in progress report 3 is incorrect)
 - ~~page 53, hard copy is hard to read, double check~~
 - ERROR p.764 carrot: $0.03/lb in hard copy $0.05/lb in PDF.
-    - French version confirms $0.03/lb is accurate
+    - This error is similar to p.911.a (Resolved by Github issue #56) The French version confirms $0.03/lb is accurate.

 #### Difficulties with S-H